Rednight972/FGS-World-Rebalance/README.md

 ## Navigation: Hydrogen rebalance

-    Large grid hydrogen thrusters have a x4 thrust increase Small grid hydrogen thrusters have a x1.5 thrust increase Hydrogen efficiency buffed, as it'll be used for power and travel in this rebalance: x1.3 for large grid thrusters
+    Large hydrogen thrusters have a x4 thrust increase Small hydrogen thrusters have a x1.5 thrust increase Hydrogen efficiency buffed, as it'll be used for power and travel in this rebalance: x1.3 for large grid thrusters